dmorse/pscfpp/README.md

    - pscf_pgD : GPU based programs for D = 1,2, or 3 dimensional periodic
      structures

-In the names pscf_pcD and pscf_pgD, D denotes a dimension dimension of space that can be D = 1, 2, 3, giving executable names such as pscf_pc3.
+In the names pscf_pcD and pscf_pgD, D denotes an integer dimension of space with allowed values D = 1, 2, 3, giving executable names such as pscf_pc3.

 Each of these programs reads a parameter file and a command file.
 The parameter file, which is processed first, is a fixed-format file that contains parameters required to initialize the program before performing any computation.
-The command file is a script that contains a sequence of commands that are read and executed in the order that they appear, which specify a sequence of computational steps.
+The command file is a script that contains a sequence of commands that are read and executed in the order that they appear, thus specifying a sequence of computational and IO operations.
 Contents and syntax for parameter and commands files are discussed in Sec.
 3 of the web manual.

-The command file usually contains names of input and output field data files.
+The command file usually contains names of input and output field data files as arguments to commands that read or write these files.
 Specifically, commands for a standard SCFT calculation normally specify the name of a file that contains an initial guess for monomer chemical potential fields, and names of files to which final chemical potential and monomer concentration fields should be written.

 The usual command line syntax for invoking any pscf program is:
 ```